Poison (Final Fight): Conception and design

 Poison's first appearance in Final Fight featured her and a palette swap character named Roxy as recurring minor enemies for the player to fight.
 Named after the band by an unnamed female employee at Capcom, she was designed by Akira Yasuda to contrast against the bigger characters in the game and move about randomly, and were originally intended to utilize backflips to flee.
 Described as a "cool and rebellious woman", Poison was conceived due to Yasuda's desire to introduce sexy female gang members to the game.
 To this end he referenced Western fashion magazines, specifically Jeanne Basone's appearance as "Hollywood" in professional wrestling magazine G.L.O.W.

 Poison is shown to be a woman with long, rugged, pink hair.
 She wears a black cap, a choker, cutoff, blue jean-shorts, red high-heels, and a tanktop cut just below her breasts.
 In Final Fight Revenge and some artworks, her hair is shown to be purple instead.
 She wears several armbands around her right arm and has chains and a pair of handcuffs suspended off her shorts, and is often depicted holding a riding crop.
 Final Fight Revenge features her also possessing a whip used in attacks, an element of her design brought back later with Street Fighter X Tekken.
-Poison stands about 5 feet 9 inches (175 cm) tall and has bust/waist/hip measurements of 35-25-35" (88-66-89 cm).
+Poison stands tall and has bust/waist/hip measurements of 88-66-89 cm (35-25-35 in).